The Move: Live performances and line-up changes

 At this time the band invited Jeff Lynne, a friend of Wood, to join.
-He turned down the offer down because he was still working toward success in the Idle Race, another Birmingham-based group.
+He turned down the offer, because he was still working toward success in the Idle Race, another Birmingham-based group.
 It was rumoured in the music press that Hank Marvin of the recently disbanded Shadows had been invited to join The Move.
 Some years later, Wayne recalled that to be nothing more than a publicity stunt; however, Marvin himself, in an article in Melody Maker in 1973 and elsewhere, has maintained that he was approached by Wood and invited to join The Move, but declined because their schedule was too hectic for him.
 Bevan confirmed in a 2014 interview that the band invited Marvin, but they never expected him to accept.
 Burton was ultimately replaced in 1969 by Rick Price, another veteran of several Birmingham rock groups, who joined on a temporary, non-contractual basis.
 Thus, the group in spring 1969 consisted of Wayne (vocals), Wood (guitar, vocals), Bevan (drums) and Price (bass, vocals).

 Both Ace Kefford and Trevor Burton struggled commercially after leaving The Move.
 Kefford formed his own short-lived group, the Ace Kefford Stand, with Cozy Powell on drums.
 After this, he pursued a solo career and recorded a solo album in 1968, but it remained un-released until 2003 when it appeared as Ace The Face.
 Burton played bass with yet another Birmingham group, the Steve Gibbons Band, was one-third of the short-lived band Balls (with Denny Laine and Alan White), and later fronted his own blues group as lead guitarist.